hendrick404/swarm-ranging/README.md

 The heart of the implementation is the `Node` class in `src/host/node.py`.
 The methods `evaluate_tx` and `evaluate_rx` take the information from the board or previously recorded file and process them.
 The method `evaluate_rx` iterates over the timestamps of a received message and performs the ranging.

 The `Node` class has two extensions. `SimulationNode` is used in the simulation to generate an evaluation file.
 The `RealNode` uses a serial connection to receive data from the DWM1001 boards.

+## Miscellaneous

+Check out the branch `platformio` to see how this project can be build with PlatformIO.